jakobharder/anno1800-jakobs-mods/mods/addon-city-variations/README.md

 - Investors, various roof skins
 - Hotels, various wall and roof skins

+### Ornaments

+- Diagonal enclosed greenery on plaza and stone pavement
+- Skins with diagonal and other corner variations for fences and park paths

 ## Credits

 Thanks to MSHS, Aveneger432, darknesswei, Tonton Yip, mfuegar, DrD_AVEL for translations!